git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 <br>

+#### Module complete
-4. Close your Open WebUI browser session as you have completed this section.
+ You have now completed this module. **DO NOT CLOSE** your Open WebUI Chatbot browser session, you will need this for the next module of the workshop